 How to get there from Manila, Philippines

 Like PAL, most carriers land on CTS.
-However, smaller flights also land on Okadama Airport (OKD) as well.
-OKD is located in Sapporo, so traveling to the business center of the city just takes about 20-30 minutes long.
+However, smaller flights also land at Okadama Airport (OKD) as well.
+OKD is located in Sapporo, so traveling to the city’s business center just takes about 20-30 minutes long.
 Airport Shuttle buses are a famous mode of transportation here, with a fare of just ¥400 (US$ 3, Php 176).
 Taking a taxi here to a major hotel in the city center will just cost you at least ¥2,500 (US$ 22, Php 1,102).

 Getting around Sapporo is relatively easier even for first-time travelers because of the city’s organized grid plan roads.
 Since Sapporo is about the size of Hong Kong, the preferred mode of transportation here are buses and trains.

-Buses generally have the most affordable fare rates, and travel most frequently.
-Bus fares start from ¥1,850 (US$ 16, Php 815) and travel as frequent as 30 minutes.
+Buses generally have the most affordable fare rates and travel most frequently.
+Bus fares start from ¥1,850 (US$ 16, Php 815) and travel as frequently as 30 minutes.
 On the other hand, trains are also a common mode of transportation, especially for longer distances.
 Train fares start from ¥2,360 (US$ 28.5, Php 1,040) and depart at least hourly.
-For short distances inside the city, however, getting a taxi ride may be the best deal, since they can be taken from nearly anywhere and anytime.
+However, for short distances inside the city, getting a taxi ride may be the best deal, since they can be taken from nearly anywhere and anytime.